Skip to main content

 MBTI-Style Framework

 PurrJung adapts the four-dimension typology (similar to Myers-Briggs) to create 16 distinct cat personalities.
-While MBTI measures human cognitive preferences, our dimensions focus on observable feline behaviors such as social interaction patterns, environmental preferences, and activity styles.
+While MBTI measures human cognitive preferences, our dimensions focus on observable feline behaviors -- things you can actually watch your cat do every day.

-Note: PurrJung is designed for entertainment and educational purposes.
+PurrJung is designed for entertainment and education.
 While grounded in behavioral observation principles, it is not a clinical diagnostic tool.

-PurrJung is a sub-project of OpenJung.org, an open-source initiative dedicated to making personality psychology accessible and fun for everyone.
+PurrJung is a sub-project of OpenJung.org, an open-source initiative making personality psychology accessible and fun for everyone.

 5 Tips for Accurate Results